DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 ### Bureau of Land Management (BLM)

 BLM manages 65 million acres of forests and woodlands across 12 western states and Alaska.
-The majority of timber production on BLM land occurs on the 2.4 million acres of [Oregon and California and Coos Bay Wagon Road (CBWR) lands in Oregon](https://www.blm.gov/programs/natural-resources/forests-and-woodlands/oc-lands).
+The majority of timber production on BLM land occurs on the 2.4 million acres of [Oregon and California and Coos Bay Wagon Road lands in Oregon](https://www.blm.gov/programs/natural-resources/forests-and-woodlands/oc-lands).

 BLM also manages {{ "public domain lands" | term_end }} that produce timber.
 BLM manages these lands under Federal Land Management and Policy Act (FLPMA), which includes sustainable forest production.